Follow Harriet on Twitter

 Thylias Moss: most defiant nerd.
 See her brilliant two page poem about sexual desire for a Smurf in Last Chance for the Tarzan Holler)?
 Ange Mlinko’s defining note of nerdiness is one of the things that raises her above many of her languagey contemporaries.
 Shao Wei can be thrillingly nerdy, in a way that sometimes reminds me of Lawrence:

 The apple meat stayed in my mouth for a while

 did not desire long intimate battles with my teeth.

 I normally avoid making New Year’s Resolutions but perhaps a poetry resolution for the kickoff of National Poetry Month?

 Wax bedamned.
 I will be more hairily nerdy.

-Tags: Alan Dugan, Alicia Ostriker, Allen Ginsberg, ange mlinko, C.K.
+Tags: Alan Dugan, Alicia Ostriker, Allen Ginsberg, Ange Mlinko, C.K.
 Williams, Charles Bernstein, Christopher Smart, D.H.
-Lawrence, Edith Sitwell, Elizabeth Bishop, Emily Dickinson, Ezra Pound, Frank O'Hara, Frederick Seidel, John Berryman, Marianne Moore, Robert Lowell, Ron Silliman, Shao Wei, Sylvia Plath, the New York School, Theodore Roethke, Thylias Moss, TS Eliot, Walt Whitman, William Blake, William Carlos Williams
+Lawrence, Edith Sitwell, Elizabeth Bishop, Emily Dickinson, Ezra Pound, Frank O'Hara, Frederick Seidel, John Berryman, Marianne Moore, New York School, Robert Lowell, Ron Silliman, Shao Wei, Sylvia Plath, Theodore Roethke, Thylias Moss, TS Eliot, Walt Whitman, William Blake, William Carlos Williams

 Posted in Uncategorized on Thursday, April 1st, 2010 by Daisy Fried.